leecourt98/leecourt98.github.io/_posts/2020-04-01-aefp-poster.md

 career education programs and wage outcomes in California, I produced a poster examining wage outcomes among California's diverse regions.
 Individual fixed effects regressions are still applied in this extension.

-The abstract is below, and a pdf of the poster may be found [here](https://github.com/leecourt98/leecourt98.github.io/blob/master/_posts/aefp2020_poster_cl_200309_v2_1.pdf).
+The abstract is beow, and a pdf of the poster may be found [here](https://github.com/leecourt98/leecourt98.github.io/blob/master/_posts/aefp2020_poster_cl_200309_v2_1.pdf).

 ---
 Abstract: